LeoNatan/LNPopupController/README.md

 #### Modern Look and Feel

 `LNPopupController` provides two distinct style of popup look and feel, one based on modern Music app look and feel, and one based on the previous, iOS 9-style look and feel.
 Popup bar styles are arbitrarily labeled "prominent" for modern style popup bar and "compact" for iOS 9-style.
 Popup interaction styles are labeled "snap" for modern style snapping popups and "drag" for iOS 9 interactive popup interaction.
 Popup close buttons styles are labeled "chevron" for modern style chevron close button and "round" for iOS 9-style close buttons.
-For each, there is a "default" style for choosing the most suitable one for the current operating system version.
+For each, there is a "default" style for choosing the most suitable one for the current platform and operating system version.

 The defaults are:
 * Prominent bar style
 * Snap interaction style
 * Chevron close button style
 * No progress view style

+You can also present completely custom popup bars.
+For more information, see [Custom Popup Bars](#custom-popup-bars).

 ##### Bar Style